-As long as your laptop is new and isn’t in the programs accumulation phase, you’ll find your laptop’s response time at its best.
+As long as your laptop is new and isn’t in the program’s accumulation phase, you’ll find your laptop’s response time at its best.
 However, when it starts packing up more files and programs, eventually your laptop’s response time drops.
 Whereas, executing different processes starts to take longer because of more CPU consumption.
 On the other hand, it lowers your productivity level.
 That’s when you start asking yourself that why is my laptop so slow all of a sudden.

 However, conducting some basic maintenance on your slow laptop can make a big difference in your machine’s performance.
-Such as making your laptop’s hard drive free of the unwanted data, enabling the windows hard drive utilities.
+Such as making your laptop’s hard drive free of unwanted data, enabling the windows hard drive utilities.
 Whereas, keeping your laptop from running the programs that are not needed when your laptop starts can add up more to your laptop’s performance.

-However, there are also other reasons that cause your laptop to be laggy which I am about to discuss in a bit.
+However, other reasons cause your laptop to be laggy which I am about to discuss in a bit.
 But one of the most important ones is the malware that plays an important role in eating up your CPU which is not the case most of the time.
 Whereas, running antivirus is a better solution for that.
 Keep in mind, the steps that I’ll be mentioning are for Windows users.

 Reasons for a Slow Laptop

 As I mentioned earlier, freeing the hard drive from unwanted files and programs can be a great relief.
 Whereas, running the windows hard drive utilities is highly recommended.
-To achieve a faster startup, make sure you prevent the launching of the programs upon boot up which is better maintenance for RAM memory, making your laptop perform faster.
+To achieve a faster startup, make sure you prevent the launching of the programs upon boot up which is better maintenance for RAM, making your laptop perform faster.

 On the other hand, rebooting your laptop is ideal after installing new programs, error fixes, Windows updates and even initializing drivers on your operating system.